 - First, say goodbye to perfectionism.
 I had so much experience of things going wrong so I thought – why would they be perfect in the future?
 They may go wrong again.
 I promised myself to be ok with this and never give up again.
 Even when facing the hardest times of my life.

 - Second, take care of your fear.
 Since I was facing many problems and unfinished tasks, it meant that I will have a lot of hard moments.
 I took every negative thought and intentionally turned it around to a positive one.
 This helped me to go through the biggest tasks in a pretty inspired mood.

-If you want to reframe your thoughts too, check out my printable Worry Workbook .
+If you want to reframe your thoughts too, check out my Mental Wellness Super Pack.

-It is an amazing journaling tool that helps you stay strong in hard situations.
-I use it every time I feel anxiety rushing in.
+It is an amazing 130+ Page printable pack that helps you learn how to deal with negative, unhelpful thoughts stay strong in hard situations.
+I use it every time I feel anxiety rushing in!